srii-10/my-portfolio/THM_projects/Alert_Investigation/Case-04-Spoofed-Domain-Suspicious-URL.md

 Since the user accessed a malicious URL and the firewall allowed the connection, escalation is essential to determine whether any payload, malicious content, or further activity reached the endpoint.

 ### Remediation Recommendation
+- Monitor the affected user and endpoint
+- Review endpoint activity after URL access
+- Review DNS/proxy/network logs for related activity
-- Ongoing monitoring and investigation
+- Block the malicious URL and IP address
-- Isolate endpoints if a compromise is detected
+- Isolate the endpoint if compromise is confirmed
-- Block destination IP addresses
-- Enhance firewall security
+- Update email and web security controls
-- Add destination URLs and IP addresses to the company’s blacklist
-- Provide user awareness training regarding suspicious email domains and URLs
+- Provide phishing awareness training to the user